DwellingSpace/dwellingspace.github.io/blog/2019-04-15-third-post.md

 ---
 title: Blog Post 3
-tags: post
+tags: ['post', 'video']
 ---

-This could be a blog post!
+This could be a blog post with a video!